 House lots in the new Fremont were to be sold for $1 to the first one hundred applicants.
 This offer was made to jump-start business and residential growth since Fremont was a completely undeveloped site with no buildings of any kind.
 The real estate developers knew that once a cluster of homes, businesses and community assets such as schools and churches were established, the value of land in Fremont would increase and they could sell lots at increased prices.

-To facilitate the clearing of land for houses and businesses, the Fremont investors set up the Fremont Milling Company.
+To facilitate the clearing of land for houses and businesses, the Fremont investors formed a corporation to set up the Fremont Milling Company.
 The company was located at about the present site of the Fremont Bridge, where logs could be floated to the mill at the northwest corner of Lake Union.
 Trees (cleared legally from Fremont’s hillside, this time) were cut into lumber at this local mill, to increase the convenience of building new houses in Fremont.
+The mill also provided jobs so that many of the first people to live nearby were mill workers.

 William Preston becomes a Fremonter

 In September 1888 William Preston, age 48, bought a house lot for $1 in the 3600 block of Whitman Avenue North, where he built his own home.
+Like others, his lot purchase was listed in the Seattle Daily Intelligencer newspaper that summer, and that is how I obtained the date of Preston’s purchase with the lot number showing where he would live (info on newspaper microfilm is at the library, see source list below).
 Located about one block to the northeast of the present Troll statue, Whitman Avenue North has many older homes, but the house built by William Preston is not there any more.

 William was the only Preston brother to settle in Fremont.
 For the next twelve years until his retirement, William prospered as a carpenter in Fremont, building some of the very first houses in the neighborhood.